jundis/CWSlack-SlashCommands/README.md

 ## cwslack.php, activities, contacts, notes, configs, tasks, time, and dbmanage

-1. Download the respective php file, functions.php, install.php, and config.php files.
+1. Download the respective php file, functions.php, install.php, and config-default.php files.
 2. Place on a compatible web server
+3. **Rename config-default.php to config.php**
 3. Create a new slack slash command integration at https://SLACK TEAM.slack.com/apps/A0F82E8CA-slash-commands
 4. Set command to reflect the task necessary.
 E.x. /t for tickets, /act for activities, /note for notes.
 5. Set the URL to https://domain.tld/cwslack.php (or other php file)